franklesniak/ads-b-setup/README.md

 ### Claim the ADS-B Receiver for Your Account

+If it hasn't already been a couple of minutes since the Raspberry Pi rebooted, wait a couple of minute to let the process complete.

 While on the same network as the Raspberry Pi ADS-B receiver, visit [FlightAware's claim page](https://www.flightaware.com/adsb/piaware/claim) to complete the process of associating the Raspberry Pi with your account.

 It's that easy!